 If you’ve never made cinnamon rolls before, I snapped a few photos along the way that may prove helpful:After mixing the dough, roll it out into a large rectangle.

-1.After mixing the dough, roll it out into a large rectangle.
+1.After mixing the dough, pat or roll it out into a large rectangle.